 Explore the platform →The EU AI Act is the first of many.
 At least 70 new AI-related laws were passed globally in 2023 and 2024 alone.
 Aurora Trust is built to grow with the regulatory landscape as it unfolds.

 See the landscape →AI regulation is no longer on the horizon.
-The EU AI Act is in force, with the majority of its obligations applying from August 2026.
-The European Commission has missed its own guidance deadlines, leaving businesses with less time and less clarity than promised.
+The EU AI Act is in force, and the rules keep moving — high-risk obligations were provisionally deferred to December 2027 in May 2026, even as transparency duties and a new prohibition still take effect in 2026.
+That churn is exactly the problem: SMEs cannot track a moving target.
 Every compliance solution that exists today was built for enterprise legal teams with six-figure consulting budgets.
-Yet every existing solution was built for enterprise legal teams.
 The 26.1 million SMEs who need it most have been left behind.

 Up from 14% today.
 Rapid adoption without compliance infrastructure creates direct legal and financial exposure for every one of them.